How to Choose the Best Areas to Visit in London

 Covent Garden

 No trip to London is complete without visiting the lively area of Covent Garden.
 It’s a major shopping and entertainment hub in London, and has a lot to offer, regardless of how many times you’ve visited before.
 One of my favourite parts of Covent Garden to go to is Neal’s Yard.
-It’s a great place for photos in London, and if you visit on a rainy day like we did, you’ll have it all to yourself!
-Make sure you stop by Rossopomodoro for dinner if you like Italian food, and Zizi Factory for a cheeky waffle to snack on while you’re in Covent Garden.
-It really is one of the best areas to visit in London.
+It’s a great place for photos in London, and if you visit on a rainy day like we did, you’ll have it all to yourself.

 Greenwich

-Greenwich is known for being one of the posh areas of London, and is also a World Heritage Site.
-It takes a bit of time to get there by train, but there are plenty of things to do in Greenwich that make the journey worth it.
+Greenwich is known for being one of the posh areas of London, and it’s also a World Heritage Site.
+It takes a bit of time to get here by train, but there are plenty of things to do in Greenwich that make the journey worth it.
 Greenwich is famous for its maritime history, and was also the birthplace of Henry VIII and Elizabeth I. Today, many of the historical buildings have been turned into fancy museums, like the Old Royal Naval College.
-I would recommend adding the Cutty Sark and the Royal Observatory to your itinerary to really make the most of your time in Greenwich.
+I would recommend adding the Cutty Sark and the Royal Observatory to your itinerary to really make the most out of your time in Greenwich.

 Notting Hill

-Row of colourful houses in Notting Hill, London.
+Row of colourful houses in Notting Hill.

-One of the most Instagrammable places in London has to be Notting Hill.
-Its colourful houses and the fact that it’s been used as a filming location for many movies, such as Notting Hill with Julia Roberts, make it a very popular area of London to visit.
-While not all of the buildings here are painted in vibrant colours, a lot of them are, so you should have no problems trying to find a spot to take photos.
+While not all of the buildings here are painted in vibrant colours, a lot of them are, so you should have no problems finding a spot to take photos.
 Colville Terrace is a great option, and is just around the corner from the famous Portobello Road Market.
-And for all you book lovers out there, Notting Hill is one of the best areas to visit in London for you (there are a lot of bookstores).
+And for all you book lovers out there, Notting Hill is one of the best areas to visit in London as there are a lot of bookstores dotted around.

 Shoreditch

-Shoreditch hasn’t had the best reputation in the past, but it’s now one of the trendiest and artsy areas in London.
-There are more than enough nightclubs in this part of the city to hop between, varying from budget friendly to less wallet-friendly.
-If you find yourself in Whitechapel, it’s only a short walk into Shoreditch down Brick Lane.
-We didn’t explore the area fully, but we did manage to do some shopping (and eating).
+We didn’t explore the area fully, but we did manage to do some shopping here.
 If you’re wondering where to go in Shoreditch, I’d recommend Boxpark.
 It’s a unique place to shop in London, where all of the food stalls and retailers are located inside shipping containers.
-It’s a fun area of London to go to, even if it’s just for a stop.
+Shoreditch is a fun area of London to go to, even if it’s just for a brief stop.

 Soho

-Soho was once a hunting ground for Henry VIII, but today there’s not a tree in sight.
-It’s now the heart of London, so it wouldn’t be a trip to the capital without coming here.
-Nightlife, shopping, dinning, theatres - Soho has it all.
-And then some.
 Apart from its famous shopping streets, such as Carnaby Street, and its immense amount of eateries, Soho is very well known for being home to London’s LGBTQ+ community.
 During our recent trip to London, we visited this area a few times for dinner and had a great time.
-It’s definitely one of the things not to be missed in London.
+It’s definitely one of the best areas to visit in London at any time of the year.

 Southwark

-Southwark is located on the southern side of London Bridge, making it easy to explore if you’re in central London.
-There are plenty of tourist attractions here to choose from, such as Shakespeare’s Globe and the London Dungeon.
-It’s also home to The Shard, which offers panoramic views of London from the top.
 My favourite thing to visit in Southwark is Borough Market.
 It’s one of the oldest food markets in the city and has some of the best food stalls in London too.
-If you want to have lunch at the market, get there before noon so you can find a spot to eat and avoid the queues of people.
+If you want to have lunch at the market, get there before noon so you can find a spot to eat and avoid the queues.
 For the best pulled pork sandwiches, visit The Black Pig!

 Spitalfields